MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex2_endpoint_DLP.md

 1. Close the Chrome browser window.

-You've installed Chrome and added the Microsoft Purview Extension.
-DLP policy enforcement is now supported in both Edge and Chrome on this device
+You've successfully installed Chrome and added the Microsoft Purview Extension.
+The device now supports DLP policy enforcement in both Edge and Chrome.